Theme Camp Registration

 You must specify if your Theme Camp is a paid activity when registering.

 You can also fundraise if you have an art project idea.
 For example, one day it would be really cool to see a giant D20 at Anime in the Park.
 If someone wants to spearhead that project and start a fundraiser to buy materials, we can promote that.
-You can also accept donations at the event for art projects.
+You can also accept donations at the event for art projects, but you must provide a budget and use the funds for that specific project.

 Giving it a Theme